 Countries in Latin America and the Caribbean (LAC) still exhibit lower adoption rates of timesaving home durables than developed economies.
-Moreover, significant differences across and within these countries seem to be observed.
-This may delay the attainment of further increases in women's labor participation, as well as other positive impacts on household welfare that have been documented in developed countries.
+This may delay the attainment of further increases in women's labor participation, as well as other positive impacts on household welfare that have been well documented in developed countries.
 Access to credit may play a key role in bridging the access gap.
-However, access to and use of credit is dismally low in the region, despite improvements in other financial inclusion indicators such as account ownership.
-Supply for credit for durables from non-traditional sources has appeared as an alternative.
 This paper uses descriptive statistics of market data and a literature review to describe the adoption trends of home durables in LAC, their documented impacts on household welfare and the different types of financing used for acquiring them: traditional credit, microcredit, retail store credit and government aid.
 This analysis is complemented by a case study on Paraguay.
 Four main findings come off from this paper.
 First, the household appliance revolution hasn't reached LAC region in a uniform manner.
-Second, access to credit has played an important role in bridging the access gap of home durables.
-Third, given the challenges of access to traditional finance, alternative sources of credit for the acquisition of home durables among the low-income have mushroomed, such as credit from non-financial institutions, public utilities' companies and governments.
+Significant differences in adoption rates are observed across and within LAC countries.
+Second, access to credit has contributed to bridge the access gap of home durables.
+However, access to and the use of credit from financial institutions remains dismally low in the region, despite improvements in other financial inclusion indicators such as account ownership.
+In this context, alternative sources of credit for the acquisition of home durables among the low-income have mushroomed, such as credit from non-financial institutions, public utilities' companies and governments.
 Finally, further research is needed to understand the overall effects on welfare of home durables' acquisition through microcredit, and credit in general.
 Despite the benefits that these alternative sources of credit may have on increasing diffusion rates and closing adoption gaps of home durables, more research and attention is needed with regards to their terms and conditions.
 High interest rates and over-indebtedness may reduce the benefits derived from these credit lines.
-Hence, it is important for policy makers and other stakeholders to regulate this market and push for educational programs on financial literacy to prevent the financial abuse of low-income families and protect costumers.
+Hence, it is important for policy makers and other stakeholders to regulate this market and push for educational programs on financial literacy to prevent the financial abuse of lowincome families and protect costumers.